bmoussaud/tanzutips/tmc/demo-quota-policies/README.md

 kubectl apply -f demo-quota-policies.yaml
 ```

-4. In TMC, create a `tee-shirt-small`quota policy that applys only on the namespace having a `env=production` label associated to a cluster group.
+2. In TMC, create a `tee-shirt-small`quota policy that applyies only on the namespace having a `env=production` label associated to a cluster group.

 ![ ](img/1.png)